HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 [^Historio-RdO-Recesio-bankoj]: When the local banks (and foreign bank branches) failed, instead of bailing them out,
-  <span style="color:Beige">Serena</span> opted for directly taking them over-
+  <span style="color:Beige">Serena</span> opted for directly taking them over—
-  Consolidated them into her own newly opened bank "Banko de Omnijo" one by one.
+  consolidated them into her own newly opened bank "Banko de Omnijo" one by one.
-  A move that many considered crazy- no one even know where she found enough money in the royal coffer to start her own bank (though some guessed that it might have something to do with the <span style="color:Beige">Queen</span>'s recent involvement in the new cyptocurrency)- but ended up working better than expected, actually, with much more competent new management saving the day and integrating everything. <br>
+  A move that many considered crazy— no one even know where she found enough money in the royal coffer to start her own bank (though some guessed that it might have something to do with the <span style="color:Beige">Queen</span>'s recent involvement in the new cyptocurrency)— but ended up working better than expected, actually, with much more competent new management saving the day and integrating everything. <br>
   With this as an example, <span style="color:Beige">Serena</span>
-  found it much easier for her governmental Office of Finance `OCMF` to take over all kinds of businesses whenever they go bankrupt- especially when most of them turned out to be easily savable afterall.
+  found it much easier for her governmental Office of Finance `OCMF` to take over all kinds of businesses whenever they go bankrupt— especially when most of them turned out to be easily savable afterall.
-  As for the old management-
+  As for the old management—
-  many of them are already cashing out and enjoying the holiday elsewhere as Serena's new law allows them to do so and leave (like all old employees that got fired- who each got very, very generous compensation), possibly explaining their over-tendency to declare bankruptcy so early and eagerly.<br>
+  many of them are already cashing out and enjoying the holiday elsewhere as Serena's new law allows them to do so and leave (like all old employees that got fired— who each got very, very generous compensation), possibly explaining their over-tendency to declare bankruptcy so early and eagerly.<br>